 Continue to do the things that are important to you.
 You are still a husband or wife, a grandparent, a friend and a workmate – a diagnosis of dementia does not change that.

-Everyone identifies with different cultural groups, these can be related to gender, ethnicity, age, religion, occupation or any other culture with which you relate.
-Everyone has a cultural identity that is unique and individual to them.
-Some cultures may have differing ideas and attitudes about dementia, such as perceiving dementia as shameful, or something not to be discussed.
-This can be difficult, especially if you want to continue to be actively involved in your community.
+We all identify with different cultural groups and communities.
+These can be related to gender, ethnicity, age, religion, occupation, disability or any other culture with which you relate.
+Everyone has a cultural identity that is unique and individual to them as well as shared by others.

 A guide for people diagnosed with dementia

 This booklet is written for people who have been diagnosed with dementia to give you information and to help you continue to live well.
 The booklet suggests ways to look after yourself including how to adjust to change and managing your day, as well as working, driving, keeping involved and active and planning for the future.